-2.8 In the case of the valuation of the 22 supermarkets portfolio, we have assumed its sale as a single lot, not individually, to a single purchaser/company.
+2.8 In the case of the portfolio of 22 supermarkets, we have assumed a sale as a single lot, not individually, to a single purchaser/company.

-2.9 In the case of the valuation of the land located in Cheste (Valencia) an undeveloped land, is subject to approval of the modification of various planning documents (Plan Parcial, reparcelling project and urbanization project).
-For the purpose of this valuation, we assume the approval of such planning modifications to be forthcoming by the end of 2017 in accordance with the Company's expectations.
-We have not been provided with any data by the Company that would lead us to conclude that this license will not be forthcoming or subject to unreasonable delay.

-For the purpose of this valuation and in accordance to the information received from the Company, we have assumed:
+2.9 In the case of the valuation of the land located in Cheste (Valencia), an undeveloped site, final approval has been obtained for all remaining planning processes (Plan Parcial, reparcelling project and urbanization project).
+For the purpose of this valuation and in accordance with the information received from the Company, we have assumed:

-- a) approval of planning modifications obtained by December 2017, - b) urbanization works to be completed in approximately 16 months, - c) the end of the urbanization works would be overlapped with the beginning of the building works of phase I.
+- a) urbanization works to commence in January 2018 and to be completed in approximately 16 months, - b) the end of the urbanization works to overlap with the beginning of the building works of Phase I.

-Regarding the type of product to develop, we have assumed the following:
+Regarding the type of product to be developed, we have assumed the following:

-- a) Phase I: We have assumed that the phase I development would comprise a 20,210 sqm refrigerated platform for food supply in plot M4 and a 44,959 sqm logistics food supply warehouse in plot M10. - b) Phase II: We have assumed that the phase II development would comprise a 15,947 sqm logistics and cross-docking warehouse in plot M1. - c) Phase III: We have assumed that the phase III development would comprise a 16,011 sqm logistics warehouse in plot M8.
+- a) Phase I: We have assumed that the phase I development would comprise 18,468 sqm of refrigerated logistics space for food storage in plot M4 and a 53,905 sqm logistics food supply warehouse in plot M10. - b) Phase II: We have assumed that the Phase II development would comprise a 19,361 sqm logistics and cross-docking warehouse on plot M1. - c) Phase III: We have assumed that the phase III development would comprise a 14,104 sqm logistics warehouse on plot M8.